tony-mowers/generator-alika/README.md

 # generator-alika [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> Generates getting started projects which are used in tutorials as teaching examples and easy starter projects.
+> Generates getting started projects which are used as teaching examples and in tutorials.

 It aims to create project structures, with build facilities, which are as simple as possible for statisfying the teaching goals of the tutorials.